lwindolf/lzone-cheat-sheets/cheat-sheet/Languages/YAML.md

 ### Merging Keys

-Imaging some default properties for a hash like these
+Imagine some default properties for a hash like these

      default_settings:
        install: